henrik/thepugautomatic.com-eleventy/src/site/posts/2020-05-19-persistent-session-data-via-a-database-in-phoenix-liveview.md

   - Phoenix LiveView
 ---

+<i>Also see my post about persisting session data [in the Plug/Phoenix session](/2020/05/persistent-session-data-in-phoenix-liveview).</i>

 I [wrote previously](/2020/05/persistent-session-data-via-localstorage-in-phoenix-liveview) about how to save persistent session data in [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) via `localStorage`.

 I ultimately ended up storing session data in a PostgreSQL database instead, so I thought I'd write that up as well, with some discussion afterwards.